 The aim will be to relieve the symptoms, to prevent the condition from worsening, or at least slow it down, to detect and treat complications as soon as possible, and to minimize disabilities.

 Treatment depends on how the disease affects the individual.

-Blood pressure medications may help to dilate the blood vessels.
+Blood pressure medication may help dilate the blood vessels.
 This can reduce problems with the organs, such as the lungs and kidneys, and they can help to treat Raynaud's disease.

 Immunosuppressants may calm, or suppress, the immune system.

-Ultraviolet light therapy and lasers surgery may help improve the condition and appearance of the skin.
+Ultraviolet light therapy and laser surgery may help improve the condition and the appearance of the skin.

 Movement may become restricted as the skin tightens and swelling occurs in the hands and fingers, and around the face and mouth.
 Joint and muscle movement may also become harder.

-Raynaud's disease can permanently damage the fingertips and toes, resulting in pits or ulcers in the flesh, and possibly gangrene.
+Raynaud's disease can permanently damage the fingertips and toes, resulting in pits or ulcers in the flesh, and possibly gangrene, if severe.
 Amputation may be necessary.